Telefonica/gymnos/README.md

 ## Build and Install

-Instructions about how to build and install the AITP framework can be found in the [AITP documentation](https://solidity.readthedocs.io/en/latest/installing-solidity.html#building-from-source)
+Instructions about how to build and install the AITP framework can be found in the [AITP documentation](https://latest/installinhtml#building-from-source)

 ## Example

-Would you like to train your model as simply as this?:
+Would you like to train your model as simple as this?:

 ```
 python aitpd.py -c my_config.json